momozor/Neurolandia-Catalyst/README.md

 Testing
 -------
-Neurolandia::Catalyst (NC) development sees automated testing as one of the most important technique for the past and the coming future.
+Neurolandia::Catalyst (NC) development sees automated testing as one of the most important practice for better quality software.

-1. First, migrate the schema by running the ./script/neurolandia_catalyst_migrate.pl script.
+1. First, migrate the schema by running the ./script/neurolandia_catalyst_migrate.pl script

 2. Run ./script/neurolandia_catalyst_test_more.pl to run the tests *after* you ran the migration script
+    - If you want to run the tests with Carton, just add `--use_carton` flag to the script.

 Local Server
 ------------